Category Archives: Hammer Horror

 A huge misstep is naming the film The Brides of Dracula when no Dracula is ever to be found.
 I incorrectly assumed that the Baron was Dracula until after the final credits had rolled.
 It’s a sneaky way to capitalize on the name recognition of Dracula.

-There are too many fun moments in the film though to harbor much resentment.
+There are too many fun moments in the film to harbor much resentment.
 Of the brides, my favorite is Gina, played by Andree Melly who looks the most frightening.

 The Witches-1967